damianhakert/damianhakert.github.io/source/handbook/marketing/product-marketing/index.html.md

 #### **Creating the Customer Case Study**:

-Customer case studies follow the format outlined in the Case Study Format below.
-Approaching customers to participate in a case study should always be done with the decdicated AE of that customer.

-The information required by GitLab to write the customer case study should be gathered by way of an interview with the customer, where we ask them the following questions:
-- What challenges were you facing before you moved to GitLab (The Challenge)
-- Why did you decide on GitLab & how did you implement GitLab e.g. integrating with existing systems (The Solution)
-- What results did you notice after implementation of GitLab - decreased cycle time, increased productivity etc.
+**Explaining the Case Study process to a Customer & Creating the Case Study**:

+Below is an example email template that you can send customers to after the AE has introduced you to the customer.
+The email below will help the customer to get a better sense of what we are asking of them.

+>Hi X,

+>It's nice to e-meet you, we'd love to hear more about your journey to GitLab and potentially write a customer story on COMPANY NAME.

+>Here are the steps that we'd work with you on.
+>- A short customer survey
+>- 20-30 minute phone call to hear more about your industry, business, and team.
+(In the call, we would also like to hear more about your decision making process to first choose GitLab and then eventually purchase EE.)
+>- Review of the draft customer story
+>- Final review of the customer story Then once the customer story is agreed upon by you or someone on your team we will publish it on GitLab's channels.

+>Please let me know if you're open to kicking off the customer story process on X date

-The customer case study should then be written by GitLab, following the agreement by the customer to participate in a case study.
-The case study draft should then be sent to the customer for their input, and approval.
+The customer case study should then be written by Product Marketing team, and the draft sent to the customer for their input, and approval.

-The other sections in the case study can be found on the customer's website or by searching the web - Sidebar summary, The Customer.
+Other sections in the case study can be found on the customer's website or by searching the web - Sidebar summary, The Customer.

 Following approval from the customer, the Design team should be sent a doc of the case study to include in the case study design template.
-The case study can then be published on our website under case studies.
+The case study can then be published on our website.

 #### **Case Study Format**: